IBS-International-Business-School/group-research-project-report-team-sjk/GROUP RESEARCH PROJECT REPORT.md

 Nichols, B. a.
 H. J. 2., 2023.
 A comparison of sustainability attitudes and intentions across generations and gender: a perspective from US consumers..
 Cuadernos de Gestión, 23(1), pp.51-62..
 Pinho, M. a.
 G. S., 2024.
 Environmental sustainability from a generational lens—A study comparing generation X, Y, and Z ecological commitment..
 Business and Society Review, 129(3), pp.349-372..

+# Questionnaire:
+A Comparative Study of Gen Z and Gen X Attitudes Toward Sustainable Packaging

+Demographics
+Demographics

+1. What is your gender? *

+Female
+Male
+Prefer not to say

+2. Which year are you born in? *

+3. Approximate monthly personal income in forints? *

+under 250,000
+250,000 – 400,000
+400,000 – 600,000
+600,000 and above

+4. Employment status? *

+Full-time employment
+Part-time employment
+Retired
+Unemployed

+Environmental Values

+Protecting the environment should be prioritized. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I consider it my personal responsibility to reduce waste. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+What factors influence your decision to buy eco-friendly products? *

+Companies hold the responsibility to minimize the environmental impact of their products. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I prefer to purchase products that are environmentally friendly, even if they come at a higher price. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I prefer products with eco-friendly packaging over conventional packaging. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I worry about how today’s packaging waste will affect future generations. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I actively seek information regarding the sustainability of the products I purchase. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I trust in a company's claims regarding the environmental benefits of its packaging. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+Brands often exaggerate the environmental benefits of their products. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I often find it challenging to determine which brands truly practice sustainability. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I would be willing to change my purchasing habits based on new information about a product's environmental impact. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+Imagine your usual bread costs 400 forints.
+If that same bread cost 460 forints, would you be willing to pay an additional 10% for eco-friendly packaging? *
+Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I would pick a more expensive product with eco-friendly packaging instead of a cheaper one with regular packaging. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I think companies should use sustainable packaging, even if their products cost more. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I am cautious about trusting sustainability claims made by brands. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I worry that some companies pretend to be eco-friendly just to attract customers. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I think there should be stricter rules to stop companies from making false environmental claims. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree

+I get frustrated when brands use “green” words without proving their products are truly sustainable. * Strongly Disagree / Disagree / Not sure / Agree / Strongly Agree